-Ohio Depository Act - requires a written investment policy that is approved by the treasurer of a political subdivision or governing board, or by the investing authority of a county, to be on file with the State Auditor.
+Ohio Depository Act.
+Requires a written investment policy that is approved by the treasurer of a political subdivision or governing board, or by the investing authority of a county, to be on file with the State Auditor.
 The policy must provide that all entities conducting investment business with a subdivision treasurer or governing board or county investment authority sign the investment policy of that subdivision or county.

-ODOT - Ohio Department of Transportation.
+ODOT .
+Ohio Department of Transportation.
 State operating and capital subsidies are distributed to the Authority by ODOT.

-Operating Budget - Current year Estimated Revenues and Appropriations that provide for the day-to-day operations of the Authority.
+Operating Budget .
+Current year estimated revenues and expenses that provide for the day-to-day operations of the Authority.

-Operating Deficit - An excess of current expenditures over current revenues.
-A fund can sustain an operating deficit only if there are sufficient fund balances carrying forward from prior years.
+Operating Deficit.
+An excess of current expenditures over current revenues.
+A fund can sustain an operating deficit only if there are sufficient fund balances carried forward from prior years.
+See Balanced Budget.

-Operating Ratio - A ratio that shows the efficiency of management by comparing operating expense to net sales.
+Operating Ratio .
+A ratio that shows the efficiency of management by comparing operating expenses to fare revenues.

-Operating Reserve - The available ending balance.
+Operating Reserve: The available ending balance.
 A reserve is maintained as a safeguard to protect the organization in times of cyclical economic downturns and will be replenished as the economy improves.
+The Board Policy requires at least one months operating reserve.
+RTA recently added three reserves for fuel, medical, and compensated absences.

-Outlays - The payments on obligations in the form of cash, checks, the issuance of bonds or notes, or the maturing of interest coupons.
+Outlays: The payments on obligations in the form of cash, checks, the issuance of bonds or notes, or the maturing of interest coupons.

-Park-N-Ride - Parking lots owned by the GCRTA to provide rail and/or bus services for all major commuter corridors in Cuyahoga County.
+Park-N-Ride .
+Parking lots owned by the GCRTA to provide rail and/or bus services for all major commuter corridors in Cuyahoga County.

-Pass-Thru - A situation where the Authority functions as a channel for the expenditure of funds from another source without authority to decide the use of the funds.
+Pass-Thru .
+A situation where the Authority functions as a channel for the expenditure of funds from another source without authorization to decide the use of the funds.

-Principal - The face amount of a bond, which the issuer promises to pay at maturity.
+Principal .
+The face amount of a bond, which the issuer promises to pay at maturity.

-Program - A group of related activities performed by one or more organizational units for the purpose of accomplishing an objective.
+Program .
+A group of related activities performed by one or more organizational units for the purpose of accomplishing an objective.

-Ratings - Designations used by ratings services to indicate the financial health of the issuers of debt.
+Ratings.
+Designations used by ratings services to indicate the financial health of the issuers of debt.

-Repurchase Agreement - A money market transaction in which one party sells securities to another while agreeing to repurchase those securities at a later date.
+Repurchase Agreement .
+A money market transaction in which one party sells securities to another while agreeing to repurchase those securities at a later date.

-Resolution - A legal and public declaration by the Board of Trustees of intent, policy, or authorization.
+Resolution .
+A legal and public declaration by the Board of Trustees of intent, policy, or authorization.
 Resolutions are the legislation of the Authority.

-Resolution Category - One of two cost categories at which the Board of Trustees controls operating budget expenditures.
+Resolution Category .
+One of two cost categories at which the Board of Trustees controls operating budget expenditures.
 These include Personnel Services and Other Expenditures.

-Revenue Bond - A bond on which the debt service is payable solely from the revenue generated from the operation of the project being financed.
+Revenue Bond .
+A bond on which the debt service is payable solely from the revenue generated from the operation of the project being financed.

-Routine Capital - Budgeted expenses for equipment, the useful life of which is a year or more and the unit cost is at least \$1,000.
+Routine Capital .
+Budgeted expenses for equipment, where the useful life of which is a year or more and the unit cost is at least \$1,000.
 These expenses are locally, not grant, funded.

-Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) - A legislative authorization for transit approved in 2005.
+Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+A legislative authorization for transit approved in 2005.
 It is a six-year initiative, which replaces the expired Transportation Equity Act for the Twenty-First Century (TEA-21).

-Senior Transportation Connection (STC) - of Cuyahoga County is designed to be the centralized coordinating unit for senior transportation services in Cuyahoga County.
-The STC's mission is to provide comprehensive, efficient and affordable transportation for senior adults in the County.
+Senior Transportation Connection (STC).
+Of Cuyahoga County is designed to be the centralized coordinating unit for senior transportation services in Cuyahoga County.
+The STCs mission is to provide comprehensive, efficient, and affordable transportation for senior adults in the county.

-Service Indicator - An output measure showing a statistical workload change or the degree to which program objectives are achieved.
+Service Indicator .
+An output measure showing a statistical workload change or the degree to which program objectives are achieved.

-State Infrastructure Bank (SIB) - A funding initiative administered by the State of Ohio, Department of Transportation.
+State Infrastructure Bank (SIB).
+A funding initiative administered by the State of Ohio, Department of Transportation.
 The SIB provides low-cost loans for transportation infrastructure projects.